tardis-sn/tardis/docs/io/configuration/components/models/index.rst

 .. jsonschema:: ../schemas/model.yml

-Several examples are shown in the following sections.
+Several examples are shown in the following sections; additionally, see :ref:`tardis-example` to see an example model configuration section within the full TARDIS configuration.
 This configuration allows for both built-in structures and abundances, which will be described in later sections, as well as custom models for the shell structure and abundances.
 For the latter, while we recommend using the CSVY model, one can specify custom structures and abundances using other files.

 .. note::